HYBAS22/hybas22/README.md

 ### About me

 I can't live without writing shitty code.
 This is part of my life.
 I mostly write in `Python`, or `C#`.
-Once I was interested in the `Java` language, but quickly realized that it was not mine

-My last project is `python-bot`.
-This is a project that has survived a lot, only you won't see it :/

 ---